rkuma183/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * Casual dress code

-* MacBook (fully loaded)
+* MacBook (16 GB, with 2 additional screens)
 * Employee development opportunities

 ## Summary

-BS in STEM degree, developer experience, ability to code demos, excellent written and presentations.
+BS in a STEM degree, {{ page.job_type }} experience, ability to code in {{ page.languages }}, excellent written and presentations.

-## Footnote

-This page was created as an example using page-specific Liquid variables in Jekyll Markdown front-matter.

 ## More on Technical Evanglism #

-This post is one of a (planned) series:
+This post is one of a series:

 {% include evangelist_links.html %}